 Etosha King Nehale

 Explore the National Park and its amazing wildlife in a 9-seater game vehicle.
 Refreshments, snacks, and entrance fees to the National Park are included.
+We will enjoy a packed lunch on the game drive.

 Etosha King Nehale

-The Desert Grace Gondwana Collection is known for its graceful spaces and gracious hospitality imbue this modern lodge with its elegance of yesteryear, spirited character and refreshingly stylish interior
+The Desert Grace Gondwana Collection is known for its graceful spaces, and gracious hospitality imbue this modern lodge with its elegance of yesteryear, spirited character, and refreshingly stylish interior.

-Camp Kipwe is an intimate and remote bush lodge located in Namibia’s arid yet starkly beautiful Twyfelfontein region.
+Camp Kipwe is an intimate and remote bush lodge in Namibia’s arid yet starkly beautiful Twyfelfontein region.

 Everything stated in itinerary above including most meals with one exception